Developing new approaches for NF1 therapeutics

 Welcome to the Walker Lab Homepage.
 Our lab is based in the Center for Genomic Medicine at Massachusetts General Hospital.
 We are also a part of the Broad Cancer Program based at the Broad Institute.

 We utilize a combination of genetic, molecular and biochemical approaches and both animal and human cell models to improve our mechanistic understanding of NF1 and identify therapeutic targets.
-The laboratory is currently supported by funds from the National Institutes of Health, The Children’s Tumor Foundation (CTF) and the Neurofibromatosis Therapeutic Acceleration Program (NTAP).
+The laboratory is currently supported by funds from the National Institutes of Health, The Children’s Tumor Foundation (CTF), the Gilbert Family Foundation, and NF Northeast.